This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Healthy granola bar mixture in a bowl.

-Step 2: Add the wet ingredient mixture to the dry ingredients.
+Step 2: Stir the wet ingredient mixture to the dry ingredients.
 Mix together fully and then fold in the chocolate chips.

 Mixture to make protein breakfast bars pressed into a square pan.

-Step 3: Transfer the batter to the prepared baking pan.
+Step 3: Transfer the batter to the prepared baking pan lined with plastic wrap or parchment paper.
 Spread the mixture evenly in the pan, pressing it firmly down into the pan.
 Bake for 18 minutes or until the bars turn golden brown.

 Granola bars are removed from pan and drizzled with chocolate.